GhostKellz/archon/README.md

 * Optimized for **Linux (Arch, Fedora, Debian)** first; macOS + Windows later.
 * Native **Zig interop layer** under consideration for shader DSLs.

-Spin up the scaffolded harness with `cargo run -p archon-bench -- --help`; each subcommand prints placeholder telemetry until we wire in DevTools traces, decode counters, and WebGPU watchdogs.
-Use `--output /custom/path` to redirect result stubs if you want to keep multiple runs side-by-side.
+Spin up the benchmark harness with `cargo run -p archon-bench -- --help`; each subcommand now records real metrics and publishes JSON + HTML dashboards under `~/Archon/benchmarks`.
+The WebGPU watchdog supports retry logic via `--max-attempts` and writes Prometheus gauges to `~/Archon/benchmarks/webgpu/latest.prom` so Grafana can scrape GPU stability directly.
+Use `--output /custom/path` to redirect artifacts if you want to keep multiple runs side-by-side.

+For compositor + GPU coverage, kick off the automation pipeline with `tools/build/scripts/run_gpu_matrix.sh`.
+The script fans out `archon-bench webgpu` runs against the matrix declared at the top of the file, snapshots Prometheus textfiles into `benchmarks/gpu-matrix/`, and renders CSV/JSON summaries ready for the matching Grafana dashboard (`docs/dashboards/gpu-matrix.json`).

 ## 🎨 Chromium Theme Pack